Definition and Types of Pronoun | Parts of Speech

 Definition of Pronoun

-Merriam-Webster dictionary defines pronoun as: “any of small set of words in a language that are used for noun or noun phrase and whose referent are named or understood in context.”
+Definitions of pronouns can vary slightly depending on the dictionary.
+According to the Merriam-Webster dictionary, a pronoun is “any of a small set of words in a language that is used as a substitute for nouns or noun phrases and whose referents are named or understood in the context.”

 Personal Pronouns